Baoshan–Tengchong Expressway

-S10 Baoshan–Tengchong Expressway also known as Baoteng Expressway is a province-level expressway in Yunnan, China.
+Baoshan–Tengchong Expressway also known as Baoteng Expressway is a national-level expressway in Yunnan, China, part of G5615 Tianbao–Houqiao Expressway.
 It connects the city of Baoshan and Tengchong.
 The expressway was built between 2007 and 2016.
-The key project of the expressway is a bridge named Longjiang Bridge, one of the highest in world sitting 280 m above the Long River below.
+The key project of the expressway is a bridge named Longjiang Bridge, one of the highest in the world sitting 280 m above the Long River below.
 The total cost of the expressway is approximately 4.6 billion Yuan, about 71.97 million Yuan per kilometer.
-It is also the first expressway which built up at volcano area in China.
+It is also the first expressway built in a volcano area in China.

+The expressway was an independent Yunnan provincial expressway with code S10; it was merged into the G5615 Tianbao–Houqiao Expressway in the National Road Network Plan 2022.